Nbarbier06/prompt_manager_vibe/README.md

 - Add tags to prompts to ease their search
 - Button on the right side of chatGPT.com to open/close the prompt manager sidebar
 - Dark themed sidebar for better readability
+- Sidebar header and keyboard-accessible toggle for improved navigation

 The prompts are organised as cards with buttons to modify, add/remove from favorites, delete and paste to the ChatGPT textbox.